Dupilumab: Side effects

+Eosinophilia is a known side effect of dupilumab.

+Injection site reactions such as redness and pain are common, occurring in approximately 11.4% of cases.
 Dupilumab can cause allergic reactions, conjunctivitis, and keratitis and, due to its immunosuppressive effects, reactivation of cold sores.
 In clinical trials, people receiving dupilumab had decreased levels of T helper cells.
+Arthralgias (joint pain) and psoriasis have also been reported as side effects.

 Pharmacology

 Mechanism of action

 Dupilumab binds to the alpha subunit of the interleukin-4 receptor (IL-4Rα), making it a receptor antagonist.
 Through blockade of IL-4Rα, dupilumab modulates signaling of both the interleukin 4 and interleukin 13 pathways.

 Pharmacokinetics

 Dupilumab shows a non-linear rate in regard to the target.
 Dupilumab is also reported to have a bioavailability of 64%, with the average concentration occurring one week after injection.